zmike/zmike.github.io/_posts/2021-06-02-memba-when.md

 The second one is trickier because everything in zink relies on cmdbufs getting an id as soon as they become active.
 This is done so that any resources written to by a given cmdbuf can have their usage tracked for synchronization purposes, e.g., reading back a buffer only after all its writes have landed.

-The problem is further complicated by zink not having a great API barrier between directly accessing the "usage" for a resource and the value itself, by which I mean parts of the codebase directly reading the integer value vs having an API to wrap it; the latter would enable replacing the mechanism with whatever I wanted, so I decided to start by creating such a wrapper:
+The problem is further complicated by zink not having a great API barrier between directly accessing the "usage" for a resource and the value itself, by which I mean parts of the codebase directly reading the integer value vs having an API to wrap it; the latter would enable replacing the mechanism with whatever I wanted, so I decided to start by creating such a wrapper based on this:

 ```c
 struct zink_batch_usage {